 The Book panel’s menu is full of useful commands for managing books.

 Manage book files

-With InDesign books, you can establish numbering in a master document, then have them sync across all the files in the book.
+With InDesign books, you can establish numbering in a parent document, then have them sync across all the files in the book.
 You can add or remove documents in the Book panel.
 You can also re-order them by dragging them up and down the panel.